whaakman/azure-docs.nl-nl/articles/power-apps/powerapps-get-started-azure-portal.md

-<properties
+---
-	pageTitle="What is PowerApps Enterprise and how to get started | Microsoft Azure" description="Get started with PowerApps Enterprise and create the app service environment" services=""
+title: What is PowerApps Enterprise and how to get started | Microsoft Docs
-    suite="powerapps"
-	documentationCenter=""
-	authors="linhtranms"
-	manager="dwrede"
-	editor=""/>

-<tags
-   ms.service="powerapps"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="05/04/2016"
-   ms.author="litran"/>
+description: Get started with PowerApps Enterprise and create the app service environment
+services: ''
+suite: powerapps
+documentationcenter: ''
+author: linhtranms
+manager: dwrede
+editor: ''

+ms.service: powerapps
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 05/04/2016
+ms.author: litran

+---
 # What is Microsoft PowerApps enterprise?
+> [!IMPORTANT]

-> [AZURE.IMPORTANT] This topic is archived and will soon be removed.
+> This topic is archived and will soon be removed.
 Come and see what we're up to at the new [PowerApps](https://powerapps.microsoft.com).
+>
+>

 [1]: ./media/powerapps-get-started-azure-portal/browseall.png
 [2]: ./media/powerapps-get-started-azure-portal/allresources.png